q3k's portfolio of silly things

 As you may have noticed, this is my homepage.
 The main reason behind its existence is to serve as a collection of information about me and my work - some people might call that a portfolio.
 But portfolios are usually kept up to date, while this page is... well, not really.

 If you want to contact me, to ask about something or just to chat, you can use the contact information to the right.

 career & experience

-I am currently employed as a full-time software developer, but am free for occasional contract work - be it software/hardware development or security related.
+I am currently employed as a full-time software developer and systems administrator, but am free for occasional contract work - be it software/hardware development, operations or security related.